 For additional ideas on how to help your students build their mental health toolkit, the National Center for School Mental Health (NCSMH) offers a guide with activities that foster positive social, emotional, and behavioral skills and well-being of all students, regardless of whether they are at risk for mental health problems.

 Often, students and families who are suffering don’t know how to get help.
 For this reason, it’s critical to inform students, staff, and caregivers about available resources.
-Within school buildings, display posters, flyers, and pamphlets of services — whether they are self-help or through someone professionally trained.
-And because it’s equally important to reach parents and caregivers at home, leverage email newsletters, web resources, and on-campus events (such as orientations, resource fairs, convocations, or family weekend programs) to spread the word about mental health issues and services.
+School buildings should display posters, flyers, and pamphlets of services — whether they are self-help or through someone professionally trained.
+It’s equally important to reach parents and caregivers at home, as well as leverage email newsletters, web resources, and on-campus events (such as orientations, resource fairs, convocations, or family weekend programs) to spread the word about mental health issues and services.

 Don’t forget to provide training on a regular basis — for both school personnel and students — on how to help recognize and support students facing mental health challenges.
 According to mentalhealth.gov, a student in need of care may exhibit one or more of these behaviors: